Cookies | Chocolate | Hazelnuts

 - Once you have them ready, combine flour and salt in one bowl.

-- For these cookies you don't need rolling pin or pastry mat, you just pinch a dough, roll it, place on the tray and flatten.
-Bake for about 8 - 10 minutes until the cookies are lightly brown.
+- For these cookies you don't need rolling pin or pastry mat, you just pinch a dough, roll it, place on the sheet and flatten.
+Bake for about 8-10 minutes until the cookies are lightly brown.
 Once cooled, dip each cookie into the melted chocolate.

 These cookies are ideal for making ahead as the dough should be cooled in the fridge for at least 1 hour.
 You can make the dough the day before, then keep it in the fridge overnight.
 Once you want to bake them, take the dough from the fridge, leave for 5 minutes then continue to work as described in the recipe below.